In vitro fertilization (IVF)

 - Pregnancy rates reflect the number of women who became pregnant after IVF.
 But not all pregnancies result in a live birth.

 - Live birth rates reflect the number of women who give birth to a living child.

-Practice Committee of the American Society for Reproductive Medicine; Practice Committee of the Society for Assisted Reproductive Technology.
+Practice Committee of the American Society for Reproductive Medicine and the Practice Committee for the Society for Assisted Reproductive Technologies.
 Guidance on the limits to the number of embryos to transfer: a committee opinion.
 Fertil Steril.
-2017;107(4):901-903.
-PMID: 28292618
+2021;116(3):651-654.
+PMID: 34330423

 Tsen LC.
 In vitro fertilization and other assisted reproductive technology.
 In: Chestnut DH, Wong CA, Tsen LC, et al, eds.
 Chestnut's Obstetrics Anesthesia.
 6th ed.
 Philadelphia, PA: Elsevier; 2020:chap 15.